Welcome to Short Courses 2020/21

 All the course descriptions (found via the website) list the materials which you will need to complete the course.
 Please refer to our Suggested Suppliers for more information resourcing specialist materials/consumables, you will need to bring these with you to your first class.

-As an AUB student you are entitled to join our library during the time of your course.
+As an AUB student, you are entitled to join our library during the time of your course.
 The library offers an excellent range of specialist art and design resources.
-To join, please take your enrolment form and two passport size photos to the library reception.
+To join, please take your enrolment form, Photo ID and proof of address to the library reception.

 Please look out for your confirmation email and letter, which will be sent you after your booking has been processed.
 This includes instructions on where to report to on your first class and the further benefits available to you as a Short Course student.